HOME › TEACHING › BIOLOGY & AI CURE

 Gymnosperms

-Ananya is exploring whether genome size and wood density evolve together in conifers and their relatives, linking cellular-level genomics to whole-organism traits.
-She is collecting genome size and wood density measurements across Gymnosperms.
+Exploring whether genome size and wood density evolve together in conifers and their relatives, linking cellular-level genomics to whole-organism traits.
+Collecting genome size and wood density measurements across Gymnosperms.

 🦗